ProfShibe/Archcraft-Battery-Icon-Remover/README.md

 If you want to change the text it displays as after running it, replace all the newly made files with the backups and run it again.

-**Known Bugs:
+**To fix the background color on the "Default" Theme: navigate to .config/openbox/themes/default/polybar/ and replace content-background = ${color.BACKGROUND3} with content-background = ${color.ALTBACKGROUND}**

-"Easy" Theme: Not working.
-Can't figure out how the battery icon is displaying on it.
+**Known Bugs: "Easy" Theme: Not working.
+Can't figure out how the battery icon is displaying on it.**
-"Default" theme.
-Padding issues.
-Fix soon.**